cdelgehier/oio-docs/doc/source/admin-guide/configuration_zk.rst

 =============================
-Configure a Zookeeper service
+Configure a Zookeeper Service
 =============================

 Description
 -----------

-This service is used to store the directory services election statuses.
+This service is used to store directory services election status.

 Prerequisites
 -------------